 The ZEIT Science Forum is a series of discussion events.
 Founded in 2001, it aims to open controversial contemporary issues to critical scrutiny.
 The forum takes place at the Leibnizsaal of the Berlin-Brandenburg Academy of Science.

-Interventions in the human genome, the development of artificial intelligence, experiments on animals - how far can the freedom of science, research and teaching enshrined in the constitutional law go?
+Interventions in the human genome, the development of artificial intelligence, experiments on animals - to what extent may the freedom of science, research and teaching anchored in the Basic Law go?

-According to a survey of the Science Barometer 2018, only 40 percent of respondents believe that scientists are researching for the good of society, 46 percent are undecided.
-The most important reason to distrust scientists is, according to the respondents, the dependence on donors.
+According to a survey of 2018, the most important reason for distrusting scientists is their dependence on financial backers.
 How independent are scientists?
-What significance does freedom of science have for the open society?
+What significance does freedom of science have for an open society?

-But science is also in danger.
-In the international realm - in Turkey, in Hungary, in the USA - freedom of science has come under pressure in recent years.
+But science itself is also increasingly at risk.
+In the international area - in Turkey, Hungary and the USA - freedom of science has come under strong pressure in recent years.
 How do we defend the freedom of research and thought?